-If you're interested in Pizza Pizza Royalty Corp.
-(TSE:PZA), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Volatility is considered to be a measure of risk in modern finance theory.
-Investors may think of volatility as falling into two main categories.
+Anyone researching Pizza Pizza Royalty Corp.
+(TSE:PZA) might want to consider the historical volatility of the share price.
+Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
 First, we have company specific volatility, which is the price gyrations of an individual stock.
 Holding at least 8 stocks can reduce this kind of risk across a portfolio.
-The second sort is caused by the natural volatility of markets, overall.
-For example, certain macroeconomic events will impact (virtually) all stocks on the market.
+The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

 Some stocks mimic the volatility of the market quite closely, while others demonstrate muted, exagerrated or uncorrelated price movements.
 Beta can be a useful tool to understand how much a stock is influenced by market risk (volatility).
 However, Warren Buffett said 'volatility is far from synonymous with risk' in his 2014 letter to investors.
 So, while useful, beta is not the only metric to consider.
 To use beta as an investor, you must first understand that the overall market has a beta of one.
 A stock with a beta below one is either less volatile than the market, or more volatile but not corellated with the overall market.
 In comparison a stock with a beta of over one tends to be move in a similar direction to the market in the long term, but with greater changes in price.